dominique-mueller/notification-js/README.md

 // No round corners
 roundCorners: false

-// Each corner is rounded by 1px
+// Each symbol corner is 1px round
 roundCorners: [ 1, 1, 1, 1 ]
 ```

+---

-##### # Color
+##### Color

 This option defines the symbol highlight color.
-Note that this color might not visible when the symbol resource is a
+Note that this color might not visible when the symbol resource is an
 image with no transparency.

 > Tip: HEX, RGB or RGBA color values are recommended.